Planning events to thank and show appreciation to volunteers can be fun and rewarding.

 Background music sets the mood for an event so it is important to select music that communicates the feel for the event.
 Upbeat music gets people excited and engaged while slower music is more relaxing and subtle.

-10. Audio/Video Support
+10. Identify Audio/Video Support

 Whether it is someone welcoming the guests or a video thank you – planning for that AV support is important.
 It is also critical to test all equipment before guests arrive to ensure it is working properly.

-11. Event Agenda
+11. Create an Event Agenda

 Every event should have an agenda that includes set-up times, event activity times, speaker times, event closing and clean up.
 An agenda might look like this: